 - Project Status.
 All projects in Table 4-2 have received Planning Approval unless noted.
 For projects that have advanced forward, an additional status is shown.
 All projects have been either approved by the Planning Director (ADPs), approved by the D/ERC or Planning Commission, or City Council in the case of those involving legislative actions.
 Of the market rate units, 50 percent are built or under construction and 33 percent are in building plan check or map recording process.
 The three large affordable projects are moving forward and discussed later.
 Should an entitlement expiration date arise for any of the projects, the City is actively working with these developers wherever needed to extend projects. - Housing Affordability.
-Affordability of residential projects to different incomed levels was determined by market rates, apartment listings, and any known public subsidies.
-All single family homes, unless otherwise noted, are affordable to above moderate income households based on market prices.
+Affordability of "market rate" residential projects to different incomed levels was determined by apartment listings and market rents.
+All single family homes, unless noted, are affordable to above moderate income households.
 Apartments are affordable to moderate income households based on rent surveys or comparables.
-There are no Class A apartments nor apartments renting for above-moderate income levels.
-Where apartments are listed as low income, they have received public subsidies.
-Specific projects being built or proposed for construction on city owned or surplus sites are addressed later in this chapter. - Availability during planning period.
-All the residential projects listed in Table 4-2 are anticipated to be built and occupied during the planning period.
-Of the eight projects that have been approved, staff reviewed each and were not aware of any reason for such projects not moving forward, such as infrastructure requirements, location of projects on contaminated sites, or other unique project issues.
-It should be noted that all of these approved residential projects have received a thorough interdepartmental review by the D/ERC prior to receiving a project approval and would likely have been withdrawn if mitigation measures were too costly or the project Staff therefore has a high confidence that all projects will be built and occupied during the 2021-2029 planning period.
+There are no Class A apartments or projects renting for above-moderate income levels.
+For projects affordable to lower income residents, affordability is determined by a covenant or funding source.
+Affordability covenants are recorded on the property when agreements are executed for funding or, in the case of a property transfer, at the time the deeds are recorded.
+The covenant or deed restriction ensures the affordability of the units at the incomes approved for the period agreed upon as required by the funding sources. - Availability during planning period.
+All residential projects listed in Table 4-2 are anticipated to be built and occupied during the planning period.
+Of the eight projects approved, staff reviewed each and were not aware of any reason for such projects not moving forward, such as infrastructure requirements, location of projects on contaminated sites, or other unique project issues.
+All of approved residential projects have received a thorough interdepartmental review by the D/ERC prior to receiving a project approval and would have been withdrawn if mitigation measures were too costly.
+Staff is confident that all projects will be built and occupied during the 2021-2029 planning period.